KQT3/spring-boot-monolith/README.md

-# Spring Boot Monolith in Kotlin and Java
+# Spring Boot in Kotlin and Java